What Is Groove? Why Bass Players Own It

 Why it's the bass player's job

-The 2-and-4 thing: what Western pop actually accents
+What Western pop music actually accents

-1. Put on a track in 4/4 and count out loud: one, two, three, four.
+1. Put on a track in 4/4 and count out loud, one, two, three, four.

-2. Emphasize beats two and four in the count — not just louder, but with more energy behind them.
+2. Emphasize beats two and four in the count, not just louder, but with more energy behind them.

 4. Once you've got the two-and-four feel locked in with your voice, transfer it to the bass.
 Play a simple line and keep feeling those twos and fours underneath it, the same way you were counting.